decentraland/documentation/content/contributor/auth/authchain.md

 1. The type is [`ECDSA_EPHEMERAL`](#ECDSA_EPHEMERAL)
 2. The `payload` is a specially crafted text (see below).

-The `payload` is designed to be both easy to read and easy to parse, since both humans (when using their wallet UI) and programs (when crafting and validating) must work with it.
+The `payload` is designed to be easy to read and easy to parse, since both humans (when using their wallet UI) and programs (when crafting and validating) must work with it.
 It contains exactly 3 lines of case-sensitive plain text:

 ```md
 <purpose>